tomuelle/DIYweatherstation/README.md

 ### CubeCell Lora Dev-Board
 <img align="right" src="images/cubecell.jpg" width="200"/>
 <p align="justify">
-<a href="https://heltec.org/product/htcc-ab01/">The CubeCell Lora</a> Dev-Board
+<a href="https://heltec.org/product/htcc-ab01/">The CubeCell Lora</a> Dev-Board is a low-cost, low-power board specifically designed for LoRaWAN applications.
+This board does not have any SD card holder nor RTC clock and data are only sent using the built-in LoRa module.
+The data can only be retrieved using a LoRa gateway and are not saved on the device.

-A description of a simple water table monitoring project is available in the <a href="/LoRaWan_logger">LoRaWan_logger folder</a>.
+For this LoRaWAN application, we developped a completely autonomous, solar-based, local wireless network for regions without internet (4G) connection which allows to retrieve data from mutliple LoRa stations.
+A similar solution using 4G is also shown.
+Details are accessible in the <a href="/LoRaWan_logger">LoRaWan_logger folder</a>.
 </p>
 <br>